hunli12312/Message_python/README.md

 ---

-## Developing and testing the Python application on your laptop using replay mode
+## Developing and testing the Python application on your laptop

 This template folder contains an example how to use Python to process data residing in a shared memory area using OpenCV for image processing.